 Federal Student Aid regulations provide for assistance up to 150% of program length, i.e. there is a maximum timeframe in which Federal Student Aid can be awarded.
 Students pursuing an associates degree or certificate program may attempt up to a maximum of 150% of the required hours for their program of study.
+For example, to calculate the 150% limit, if a program requires 62 credit hours to complete it, then $62 \times 1.5 = 93$.
+So, the student could attempt up to 93 hours in the program of study.

 Students must successfully complete two-thirds (67%) of their total credit hours attempted.
 Credit hours transferred from other colleges and universities will be included in the total credit hours attempted at OTC and will be counted in the credit hours toward the PACE maximum.
 Students who graduate and/or complete their degree will be considered to have met the PACE maximum.
+To better explain attempted and completed hours, assume a student enrolls in 12 hours for a semester, the 12 hours is the attempted hours.
+During the semester, the student drops or fails 6 hours so the hours completed is 6.
+Therefore, the completion percentage is 50% (6 divided by 12).